GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

         export GCLOUD_ACCOUNT=[EMAIL_ADDRESS]

-1. Set up temporary permissions for the `gcloud` tool account that you're using, so that you can create an organization-wide finding notifications feed in the next step:
+1. Set up temporary permissions for the `gcloud` tool account that you're using, so that you can create an organization-wide finding notification feed in the next step:

         gcloud pubsub topics add-iam-policy-binding \